rahulmishraa46/PROJECT/Introduction_to_Digital_and_Inbound_Marketing_Essentials (1).md

 # c.
 Predictive: Estimate relationship between time-of-day and spending
 # d.
 Anomaly detection: Identify unusual transactions
 ```

+### Formatting Notes:
+1. Each section is properly marked with header syntax (`##`)
+2. Code blocks are wrapped in triple backticks (```) with language specification
+3. The emoji numbering is preserved for visual clarity
+4. All indentation and spacing is maintained for readability
+5. The content will render perfectly on GitHub

+You can copy this entire block and paste it directly into your `.md` file - GitHub will render it with proper formatting including the code blocks and section headers.

 ## 📂 Submission Requirements
 1. **Python Notebook** (`supermarket_analysis.ipynb`) containing: